 CAPEX vs. OPEX in EV fleet management

-In general, from the tax point of view, companies prefer OPEX expenses so it’s safe to assume most companies will lease the electric vehicles when upgrading their EV fleet.
+In general, from the tax point of view, companies prefer OPEX expenses, so it’s safe to assume most companies will lease electric vehicles when upgrading their EV fleet.

 EV Fleet Charging planning

 EV Fleet charging is what makes EV fleet management different from traditional “ICE” fleet management.
 The question is where to charge electric fleet vehicles, at what time, and for how long?